One of the most popular and innovative EV chargers currently available is the Zappi v2. Made in Britain by Lincolnshire based company, Myenergi.

 The socket model has a Type-2 socket on the front with customers having to use their own charge lead.

 Tethered versions have a fixed 6.5m lead.
 The lead can be wrapped around the unit when not in use to keep it tidy and prevent damage.

 All these variations come in either a black or white finish to suit your property.

 Myenergi Zappi 7kW Tethered model in black

 Overall the Zappi is a fantastic charger.
-It will not only please those who have PV arrays, or those who like their gadgets but anyone who uses it.
+It will not only please those who have solar PV, or those who like their gadgets but anyone who uses it.

 The Zappi is slightly more expensive than some of the other EV chargers available, but you are paying for some great features, and also have peace of mind you are using without a doubt the safest charger available.

 Although the Zappi unit is more expensive than others the installation costs should cost less – due to the omission of the earth rod.
 This equals out the overall cost.

 Myenergi is a forward-thinking company always trying to improve its products and regularly add new features.
 They also promote sustainability and this reflects in their products.
 For example, the Zappi comes in completely plastic-free recyclable packaging, small touches like this add to the Zappi experience.

 All in all a fantastic EV charge point!